Off-White x Nike Blazer

 From the time onwards, the Blazer with minor tweaks was officially a skate shoe, getting an entirely new identity.
 Hands down to the Blazer, we say.
 Very few sneakers have gone through the social evolution like the Blazer has.

-Many different people with different backgrounds have adopted the so-simple silhouette.
+Many different people from different backgrounds have adopted the so-simple silhouette.
 Not only because its lifespan was bigger than any other, but also due to all the brand awareness surrounding the silhouette.
 It lasted all the way up to now.